-Insights is Google’s way to help you understand how your potential and current customers are interacting with your Google My Business listing.
+Insights is Google’s way to help you understand how your potential and current customers are interacting with your Google Business Profile listing.
 It shows how customers are finding your listing, where they are finding you, their actions and requests, any phone calls, and photos!
 Read more about these below.

 How are Your Customers Finding Your Listing?